Evolution of Gaussian Concentration Bounds under Diffusions: Introduction

+where $b$ and $\sigma$ satisfy standard assumptions detailed later on.
+Given an initial probability measure $\mu_0$ satisfying GCB, does $\mu_t$, the evolved probability measure, satisfy GCB for some constant $D_t$ at time $t$?
+Can we approximate $D_t$?
+What happens when $t\to\infty$?
+If $\mu_t$ converges to a stationary probability measure, does it satisfy GCB?
+It is possible that $D_t$ blows up in finite time?
+The goal of this paper is to give an answer to these questions and some other ones formulated later on.

+{\em Outline of the paper.} In Section \ref{sec:setting}, we define what we mean by a Gaussian concentration bound for a probability measure on $\R^d$ for two classes of functions, namely, Lipschitz functions, and smooth compactly supported functions.
+Indeed, we will need to work with smooth compactly supported functions at some places, and we prove (in a more general context than $\R^d$) that having GCB for this restricted class of functions enforces GCB for Lipschitz functions.
+In this section, we also establish a result of independent interest (for a general metric space) providing an equivalence beetween GCB for Lipschitz functions and a distance Gaussian moment bound (Theorem \ref{thmgaussianexpmoment}).
+Finally, we state the precise assumptions on the stochastic differential equations we will work with.

+Section \ref{sec:general-results-propagation-GCB} contains our first general result on propagation of Gaussian concentration for finite time.
+We show through examples that, besides the case of GCB for all times with bounded constant as was already illustrated by the Ornstein-Uhlenbeck process, various scenarios can occur: No GCB at any $t>0$; or GCB for all finite times but with a constant $D_t $ going to infinity when $t\to\infty$; or blowing up of $D_t$ in finite time.

-In this paper we focus on the so-called Gaussian concentration bound, abbreviated GCB, (see Definition 2.1 below for a precise statement), and ask under which conditions GCB is conserved under stochastic time evolution.
-Because we need to estimate exponential moments of a time-evolved probability measure, as we will see later on in more detail, an object popping up naturally is the so-called nonlinear semigroup $V_t(f)=\log S_t (\e^f)$ where $S_t$ is the Markov semigroup of the process under consideration, as well as its associated nonlinear generator $\caH(f)=\e^{-f} \caL(\e^f)$ where $\caL$ is the Markov generator.
-It is crucial to obtain estimates for the time-dependent Lipschitz constant of $V_t f$, which, because we can restrict to smooth $f$ boils down to gradient estimates.
+Once we have the general result of Section \ref{sec:general-results-propagation-GCB}, it is natural to ask about estimating $D_t$ when it exists for all $t$, or to ask whether or not the stationary measure (if it exists) satisfies GCB for a constant $D$ which is the limit as $t\to\infty$ of $D_t$, especially when one has no information beyond its mere existence.
+This is the purpose of Section \ref{sec:nonlinearsemigroup}.
+Because we need to estimate exponential moments of a time-evolved probability measure, as we will see later on in more detail, an object popping up naturally is the so-called nonlinear semigroup $V_t(f)=\log S_t \big(\e^f\big)$ where $S_t$ is the Markov semigroup of the process under consideration, as well as its associated nonlinear generator $\caH(f)=\e^{-f} \caL\big(\e^f\big)$ where $\caL$ is the Markov generator.
+It is then crucial to obtain estimates for the time-dependent Lipschitz constant of $V_t f$, which, because we can restrict to smooth $f$, as mentioned above, boils down to gradient estimates.
+For Markovian diffusion processes, the nonlinear generator $\caH$ is a sum of a linear and a quadratic part, where the quadratic part coincides with the ``carr\'e du champ'' operator.
+This implies that, in the {\em reversible setting}, one can use general results on strong gradient bounds from \cite{bgl}.
+This is done in Section \ref{subsec:agba}.
+For the {\em non-reversible setting}, we follow a second approach, based on coupling, which is pursued in Section \ref{sec:coupling}.
+We give examples from non-equilibrium steady states, and non-gradient perturbations of reversible diffusions.